Frangipani is a shrub used indoors for its appealing blooming and its great ornamental qualities. Outdoors, it only grows well in warm climates.

 If you plan to grow frangipani outdoors, wait for spring and choose a sunny spot.

-- But take note that this plant is native to Central America, and probably won’t adapt to any odd climate.
+- But take note that this plant is native to Central America, and probably won’t adapt to any cold climate.
 Temperatures must never drop below 50°F (5°C).

 - Prefer well drained soil to avoid any risk of stagnating water.

-- Blend the soil mix with river sand (80/20 ratio) and layer clay pebbles at the bottom to increase drainage.
+- Blend the soil mix with river sand (80/20 ratio or 1/5th sand) and layer clay pebbles at the bottom to increase drainage.

 Pruning frangipani trees